 Notice that the sand on the paving tiles, the material of the tankard, the unusually cold winter, are only included because they help propel the plot.
 As much as you'd love to discuss the construction of the typical Dutch house or the rise of Calvinism in the Netherlands, these aren't pertinent to the actual events in the story.
 It's pertinent that the leader of the mob has skates, it's pertinent that the gunpowder in Willem's pistol cakes when soaked with ice-water, it's pertinent that the woolen skirts of the time were thick and heavy enough to stop a bullet.
 But if a beloved fact (the wheat for their bread came from Poland) doesn't propel the action of the story, it doesn't belong.
 You'll use less than 20% of the facts you've researched in the events of your story, but the other 80% filling your head will give you a heightened understanding of the period, illuminating your characters and their world for you so that what the reader sees is the distillation of your sympathetic imagination, a richness condensed.

 The story of Willem and Maria Dolores is fairly remote from the present day, and it will involve a lot of serious historical research.
 What if your story is set in the 19th or 20th centuries?
 The problem here is too much information.
 How to decide what you need to know?
-If, say, your story is set in Colorado in 1910, you should read some good general histories of the USA from 1900 to 1910, should read the local newspapers on microfilm, if those exist, and perhaps a history of the state.
+If, say, your story is set in Colorado in 1910, you should read some good general histories of the USA from 1900 to 1910, should read the local newspapers online or on microfilm, if those exist, and perhaps a history of the state.
 Then look for 'my early days' autobiographies of people living at the time, and also read novels and magazines written from about 1905 to 1910, as these will have shaped your characters' worldviews.
 If you need to know specific things, such as what automobiles existed then, or how steam locomotives worked, there are plenty of resources.
 Focus on what your story needs, those facts that will bring it alive, but also know what could not happen in 1910: women could not vote, women never went out bareheaded, but always wore hats, all those sorts of detail you find in ordinary magazines, almanacs, advertisements, and old copies of Marshall Fields or Sears catalogues.
 You have riches to explore, but don't lose your head.